corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-vault.md

 (at which point they are automatically released).

-## Use Cases
+## An example of soft locking in action

-A prime example where *soft locking* is automatically enabled is within the process of issuance and transfer of fungible state (eg. Cash).
-An issuer of some fungible asset (eg. Bank of Corda) may wish to transfer that new issue immediately to the issuance requester (eg. Big Corporation).
-This issuance and transfer operation must be *atomic* such that another flow (or instance of the same flow) does not step in and unintentionally spend the states issued by Bank of Corda before they are transferred to the intended recipient.
-Soft locking will automatically prevent new issued states within `IssuerFlow` from being spendable by any other flow until such time as the `IssuerFlow` itself terminates.
+A prime example where *soft locking* is automatically enabled is within the process of issuance and transfer of fungible state, like cash.

+For example, Bank of Corda - an issuer of fungible assets - wants to transfer newly issued assets immediately to Big Corp, the issuance requester.
+This issuance and transfer operation must be *atomic*, such that another flow, or instance of the same flow, does not step in and unintentionally spend the states issued by Bank of Corda before they are transferred to the intended recipient.
+Soft locking automatically prevents the new issued states within `IssuerFlow` from being spendable by any other flow until such time as the `IssuerFlow` itself terminates.

 Other use cases for *soft locking* may involve competing flows attempting to match trades or any other concurrent